ng-the-engineer/car-web-dev/README.md

 $ docker-compose up
 ```

-You may run it as background mode with detached mode
+You may run it in background with detached mode

 ```
 $ docker-compose up -d